 The policy applies to all individuals employed by or acting as a representative of Light for the World, including full-time, part-time and fixed term employees, trustees, supporters, interns, volunteers, consultants/contractors and visitors, including any journalists and celebrities that may work with us from time to time.
+All of these individuals will we are responsible; something the organisation takes very seriously.
+This policy conveys the strategic approach and principles by which Light for the World operates in all matters of safety and security.

-All of these individuals will hereafter be referred to as 'staff'.
+hereafter be referred to as 'staff'.